 - Turabian style

 APA style uses the author/date method of citation in which the author’s last name and the year of the publication are inserted in the actual text of the paper.
-It is the style recommended by the American Psychological Association and used in many of the social sciences
+It is the style recommended by the American Psychological Association and used in many of the social sciences.
+It is the Author Prominent Style of Referencing.

 - In-text citation utilizes the last name (surname) of the author, followed by a comma and the year of publication.
 Example: